connormullett/DB-StatusCLI/README.md

 Simple Database healthchecker using Click to verify connections before executing tasks.

+# Requires
+- Python3 (shady compatibility with Python2)
+- Git
+- Databases to connect to

 # Installation

+## Regular Installation
+- Package is not hosted on Pypi, use developer install without a virtual environment to use it globally

 ## Developer Install
  - Clone or fork the repository